Kebler Pass

 Approaches

 From West.
 Between points 5 and 6 the road follows Anthracite Creek.
 After a short paved section, the first real climb begins.
-You are rewarded with a magnificent view of the Raggeds.
+You are rewarded with a magnificent view of the Ragged Mountains.
 The scenic variety along the rest of the climb is unsurpassed.
 Sometimes it's the cirques of the Ruby Range ahead, at others it's the peaks of the West Elks to the west.
-The curve below Marcellina Mountains is the most popular stopping point for views to west and south.
+The curve below Marcellina Mountain is the most popular stopping point for views to west and south, during some fall weeks across a sea of yellow aspen trees.
 The route flattens for several miles, even goes downhill, and then buries itself in the aspen forest.
 It remains in the trees while crossing the top.

 From East.
 The climb is short, as steady as they come and in the trees.
 As of at least July/05 the initial miles leaving Crested Butte are paved.
 The rest of the approach is a hard medalled surface that is also suitable to a degree for road bikes.
 The same route serves as approach to Ohio Pass.
 The turnoff is almost at the top of Kebler Pass.